EtherealEmil/UsualScrap/README.md

 ---

-Massive thanks to Malcolm on YouTube for their LC modding guides and examples.
+MASSIVE thanks to Malcolm on YouTube for their LC modding guides and examples!

-Massive thanks to Evaisa and anyone else who has contributed to LethalLib.
+MASSIVE thanks to Evaisa and anyone else who has contributed to LethalLib!

-Thanks to everyone working on BepInEx.
+MASSIVE thanks to everyone working on BepInEx!

-Thanks for Dawnlib TeamXiaolan it is great.
+MASSIVE thanks to TeamXiaolan for Dawnlib!

-Thanks to everyone and anyone helping in the lethal company modding discord.
+Thanks to everyone and anyone helping in the lethal company modding discord!

-And the biggest thanks to Zeekers for creating Lethal Company!
+And finally the BIGGEST thanks to Zeekers for creating Lethal Company!

----

-Any versions of this mod found on other sites were not posted and are not supported by me!

----

-### Report issues on my GitHub! - https://github.com/EtherealEmil/UsualScrap.git